 The Notice of Inspection is an additional notice required for projects on unmanaged waterways.
 It provides participants in the process with an additional opportunity to review the ER and to comment on a proponent's proposed implementation approach.
-This step, although not required by the Electricity Projects Regulation, has been added recognizing the increased likelihood of complexity for these types of projects.
+This steprecognizes the increased likelihood of complexity for these types of projects.

 The manner of distribution will be at the discretion of the proponent, but the Notice must be provided to participants who have expressed an interest in the project.
 Participants will be given the opportunity to provide comments during the Notice of Inspection period (30 days unless otherwise extended by the proponent) and will be placed on a mailing list to be directly notified of the Notice of Completion.
 Proponents will collate the comments received and consider any outstanding issues.
 Proponents will then finalize the ER before issuing the Notice of Completion.